 Samie Lee, Staff Reporter

-Samie Lee is a Copy Chief and Graphic Designer for ‘The Observatory’ yearbook.
-She is also a Staff Reporter for 'The Science Survey.'
-Samie believes that the most appealing aspect of journalistic writing is in its ability to connect people worldwide and spread information and stories to those whom it reaches.
+Samie Lee is a Copy Chief and Chief Graphic Designer for ‘The Observatory’ yearbook.
+She is also a Staff Reporter for ‘The Science Survey’ newspaper.
+Samie believes that the most appealing aspect of journalistic writing is in its ability to connect people worldwide and to spread information and stories to those whom it reaches.
 These elements are also heavily present in journalistic photography, where a heavier focus on emotion and visual representations can also convey the same meanings.
-Outside of school, Samie likes to fence as well as play video games.
-She is still unsure about what she would like to do in the future, but she would prefer to pursue something in the humanities filed, where she believes her ability shines brightest whether it is through writing or the arts.
+Samie likes watching movies and shows, and she plays games with her friends.
+She is planning on studying and pursuing neuroscience or psychology in the future.
+But she also wishes to continue her interest in the humanities, doing art and writing as a hobby whenever she can.

 Albiona Leka, Staff Reporter

-Albiona Leka is a Graphic Designer and a People Section Editor for ‘The Observatory’ yearbook.
-She is also a Staff Reporter for 'The Science Survey.'
-She finds journalistic writing to be enjoyable because she recognizes that it can be used to inform the public about various topics in an enjoyable, yet informative way.
-Photography is another source of entertainment that Albiona indulges in, because it gives her a chance to tell a story without using any words.
-Outside of school, she loves to draw, listen to music, and play card games with her family and friends.
-It was always in her nature to help and educate others, so naturally, Albiona has become interested in the medical field and plans to pursue her dreams when she goes to college.
+Albiona Leka is a Chief Graphic Designer and a Managing Editor for ‘The Observatory’ yearbook and a Staff Reporter for ‘The Science Survey’ newspaper.
+She finds journalistic writing to be enjoyable because she recognizes that it can be used to inform the public about various topics in a fun yet informative way.
+Photography is another source of entertainment that Albiona indulges in because it gives her a chance to tell a story without the use of words.
+Outside of school, Albionaloves to draw, listen to music, and play card games with her family and friends.
+It was always in her nature to help and educate others.
+Consequently, Albiona has become interested in the medical field and plans to pursue a future in this field when she begins her college career.

 Bridget Galwey, Staff Reporter

-Bridget Galwey is an Athletics Editor and Graphic Designer for ‘The Observatory’ yearbook.
-She is also a Staff Reporter for 'The Science Survey.'
-She has always loved reading and telling stories.
+Bridget Galwey is an Editor-in-Chief and a Chief Graphic Designer for ‘The Observatory’ yearbook.
+She is also a Staff Reporter for ‘The Science Survey’ newspaper.
+Bridget has always loved reading and telling stories.
 She believes that journalism is a great way to inform people of ideas in a creative and compelling way.
 She has a passion for photography that tells a story.
 Bridget has a deep appreciation for the impact that photography has on the world of journalism.
 She loves the challenge of looking for a photo that will make a statement.
-Bridget loves to read dystopian fiction, to take walks in Central Park, and she also enjoys going to museums with her friends.
+Bridget loves to read dystopian fiction, taking walks in Central Park, and enjoys going to museums with her friends.
 Bridget would love to pursue graphic design in the future.
 She wants to go into the field of marketing and improve her photography skills.

 Sofia Fernandez, Staff Reporter